jesseopdenbrouw/thuas-riscv/README.md

 available.
 A simple timer
 with interrupt is provided.
 A more elaborate timer is included and can generate waveforms (Output Compare and PWM) or count edges (Input Capture).
-The External (system) Timer is located in the I/O so it's memory mapped.
+The external system timer MTIME is located in the I/O so it's memory mapped.

 ROM starts at 0x00000000, BOOT (if available) starts at 0x10000000, RAM starts at 0x20000000, I/O starts at 0xF0000000.
 May be changed